BloomTech-Labs/labs-spa-starter/README.md

 - Welcome to your `Basic Single Page Application Repository`.
 Use this to start your own Greenfield Project using ReactJS and common industry standards.

+- This repository assumes a handful of industry practices and standards.
+We strive to keep you on the bleeding edge of the industry and as a result, we have made some opinions for you so that you don't have to; you're welcome.

 - The following was built using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) for base boiler-plating.
 We will maintain the dependencies as according to their specifications as an Engineering Organization.

 ## Requirements